anypackage/docs/docs/provider-catalog/msi/about_Msi_Provider.md

 ## Short Description

-Provides access to Windows programs.
+Provides access to Windows Installer.

 ## Long Description

-The Windows programs package provider for `AnyPackage` module lets you manage Windows Installer.
+The Windows Installer package provider for `AnyPackage` module lets you manage MSI and MSP files.

 The Msi package provider supports the following cmdlets.